 Massage is good for your mind, body and soul.
 Everyone agrees.

 I book a massage every month, and my husband (who has been trained by the same teacher as me) massages me every week.
 I’m a lucky human, but I also honour my mind, body and soul.
-I know she benefits from regular massage and I prioritise my self care and self love.
+I know she benefits from regular massage and I prioritise my self-care and self-love.

-What stops you from getting regular massage?
+What stops you from getting a regular massage?

 What stops you from looking after your own mind, body and soul this way?

 Many people go to the gym.
-Other are careful about what they eat, but lots of people still think they should only book a massage in an emergency, if they have an injury or neck pain.
+Other are careful about what they eat, but lots of people still think they should only book a massage in an emergency if they have an injury or neck pain.

 Regular massage is a preventative treatment as well as a treatment of symptoms like muscle pain or stress and anxiety.

 I show my clients how combining deep breathing and massage can accelerate relaxation of their mind, body and soul.

 - Improves blood circulation